 Transportation

 Montana is a big place, and destinations are far apart.
 Shuttles and Ubers can be found around some larger towns/cities but they are tougher to find in the remote areas where we often fish.
 In general, private shuttles to fishing lodges often cost several hundred dollars for a one way trip, so it often makes more sense to rent a vehicle or drive your own.
-Depending on where you stay and the type of trip you have planned, renting your own vehicle may be essential as well as it will open up many more fishing options.
-If you are doing a hotel fishing package based in Bozeman, several of the hotels have complimentary airport shuttles, so renting a car may not be necessary.
-Plus, if fishing with a guide, it is highly likely the guide can pick up and drop off at the hotel each day.
+Depending on where you stay and the type of trip you have planned, renting your own vehicle will open up many more fishing options.
+If you are doing a hotel fishing package based in Bozeman, several of the hotels have complimentary airport shuttles, so renting a car may not be necessary if you fish with a guide, as they can likely pick you up and drop you off at the hotel each day.

 A state fishing license is required for fishing in Montana regardless of if you fish on your own or with a guide.
 These can be easily purchased from basically any sporting goods store or fly shop in the state, or purchased online at this link: https://ols.fwp.mt.gov/.
-Non-resident license costs will depend on how long you are fishing, but currently between $31.50 (1 day) and $117.50 (season) and are set by the state of Montana.
-You can purchase a 1 day license, series of 1 days licenses, a consecutive 5 day license, or a full season license.
+Non-resident license costs will depend on how long you are fishing, but are currently between $31.50 (1 day) and $117.50 (season), and are set by the state of Montana.
+You can purchase a 1 day license, a series of 1 days licenses, a consecutive 5 day license, or a full season license.
 Your Conservation License and Aquatic Invasive Species (AIS) pass will be built into this cost.
 Kids 11 and under do not need a license but must follow all standard regulations.
+Each body of water in Montana can have specific regulations, so be sure to check the state's regulations for any piece of water you will be fishing.

 At its most simple, the cost to go fly fishing is minimal compared to some other pastimes like golf, skiing, snowmobiling, four-wheeling, and even conventional fishing.
 With so much water that is easily accessible for fly fishing in Montana, the cost of a Montana fly fishing trip truly is as varied as our waters.
 Whether you plan to fish with a Montana fly fishing guide, splurge on an all-inclusive lodge or overnight camping trip, or go-it-all-your-own, there is a fly fishing trip in Montana that can fall into any budget.